 The first batch of 40 gentleman cadets (GC) began their training on 1 October 1932 and the Academy was formally inaugurated on 10 December 1932.

-The first Course of IMA Passed out in December 1934 and was Granted Commission in the Royal Indian Army by the Viceroy.
+The first Course of IMA Passed out in December 1934 and was Granted Commission in the British Indian Army by the Viceroy.
 The “Indian Commission” or IC replaced the King's Commission.
 This was the first step in degradation of the “Commission”.
 The Indian Commission Officers though higher in status to the VCOs did not have parity with the King's Commission or King's Commissioned Indian Officers.

 The Indian Commission Officers served in Native regiments and could not be posted to regular units of the British Army.
 The Second World war provided an opportunity to the Indian Commission officers to prove their mettle.
 Capt MY Khan was awarded the Military Cross in 1937 making him the first Indian Commission officer to win a gallantry award.